 - The use of a device that targets the nerves in the forehead, called Cefaly, has shown success in treating episodic migraine.
 In this device, implantable nerve stimulators are programmed to stop pain signals to the brain.

 - Even magnets have a role in the treatment of headaches.
-Magnetic stimulation has been shown to relieve migraine with aura, which is a migraine preceded or accompanied by visual disturbance or sensory symptoms.
+Transcranial Magnetic stimulation has been shown to relieve migraine with and without aura.